 The Writing Center, located on the upper level of the library (HL 213B), is a free resource for student writers.
 The center is staffed by undergraduate Writing Fellows who have been recommended by Carthage faculty and trained to work with other students on their writing.
 They can work with you at all stages of the writing process, including understanding the assignment, brainstorming ideas, drafting, revising, and proofreading.
+This semester they are offering live virtual and written feedback consultations.
 For more information and to schedule an appointment, visit carthage.edu/writing-center.

 - Purdue Online Writing Lab: The Purdue Online Writing Lab offers printable handouts on hundreds of common writing issues.
 Look here for clear explanations to give your students, information on documentation, and practice exercises.
 An extremely helpful site!